Hunting in Texas is a pretty big deal, especially around my house. My family's favorite way to enjoy venison is Chicken Fry.

 HOW TO MAKE CHICKEN FRIED BACKSTRAP

-• In a medium shallow dish, combine milk and eggs, mix until eggs are blended well in the milk; set aside.
+In a medium shallow dish, combine milk and eggs and mix until eggs are blended well in the milk; set aside.

-• Dip prepared steak in flour mixture, coating well.
+Dip the prepared steak in the flour mixture, coating it well.
 Dip in egg mixture, covering all the steak.
-Dip back in the flour mixture, coating well.
+Dip it back in the flour mixture, coating it well.
 Lay on a tray and continue until all the steak has been dipped.

-• Add more milk if it thickens too much and stirs until creamy.
+Add more milk if it thickens too much and stir until creamy.
 Turn off the burner.
 Serve over chicken fried venison steak and potatoes.